What are the Activities of the Initiation Phase in Project Management?

 There are five phases of project management.
 Each phase of project management has a distinct purpose, importance, and set of outputs designed to ensure that the project manager is moving the project towards the desired results.
 The first phase is Project Initiation.
+What are the activities of the initiation phase in project management?

 - Who or what groups are impacted today?